Journal on Language, Education, Literature, and Culture

 https://bing.ukaw.ac.id/ejournal/index.php/ledture

-LEDTURE UKAWEnglish Education Study Program - Artha Wacana Christian Universityen-USJournal on Language, Education, Literature, and Culture3026-0302DESCRIPTIVE STUDY OF MODES AND TECHNIQUES OF INTERPRETING USED BY INTERPRETERS AT POTTER'S HOUSE CHRISTIAN MINISTRIES
+LEDTURE UKAWEnglish Education Study Program - Artha Wacana Christian Universityen-USJournal on Language, Education, Literature, and Culture3026-0302PROBLEMS ENCOUNTERED IN ENGLISH TEACHING IN ONLINE LEARNING

 Copyright (c) 2024 Journal on Language, Education, Literature, and Culture